Yugen-Apps/Yugen.Toolkit/README.md

 # UwpCommunity

-## The UWPommunity Toolkit is a collection of helper functions, custom controls, and app services.
+## The UwpCommunity Toolkit is a collection of helper functions, custom controls, and app services.
 It helps develop common task for UWP apps.

 ### <a id="contributing">Contributing</a>
 Everyone is welcome to contribute, if you're looking to help out with the project, feel free to join and submit new helper functions, custom controls, and app services that you find useful.
 If you find an issue please could you raise it in the issues section or it would be fantastic if you could have a look at rectifying the issue and submitting a pull request.